Ahpeahtone: Leadership

 Ahpeatone was highly respected for his decisions and leadership qualities.

 In the spring of 1890, the Ghost Dance religion spread among the Plains Indians.
 This prophecy foretold the destruction of the European-Americans and a return of the old times and the buffalo.
 He was chosen by the Kiowa to visit Pine Ridge Agency in South Dakota.
 He was given a cordial welcome by his Lakota relatives, including Chief Red Cloud, who knew of the story of "Kale Pi Thay" and "Walks as She Thinks" and warmly welcomed him as a blood relative.

 He also traveled to Fort Washakie, thinking he would find religion guidance among the northern Arapahoes.
 They sent him to the Paiutes in Nevada, where he found the alleged prophet, Wovoka, in the Mason Valley.
 When he returned home a great council was called to meet at Andarko and area tribes attended and Arapahoes were to present their side at the council.
 Ahpeahtone rose and spoke of his anxiety to know the truth.
 He related the story of his trip and feeling that the prophecy was a fraud.
 This greatly distressed the tribe and alienated some of them.

 Ahpeahtone belonged to the Native American Church and used peyote as a sacrament.
 He belonged to the Gourd Dance Society and composed some of the songs.
 He composed other dance songs and participated in all the tribal dances.
 He was also a member of the Horse Headdress Society (Tsain Ton Maw), which declined in the 1880s.

 Around 1916, he became a Methodist.
 He joined the Rainy Mountain Church in 1925, and became an active member.

 In later years, Chief Ahpeahtone established the Kiowa Indian Hospital in Lawton, Oklahoma.
 During his years as chief, Ahpeahtone adopted a democratic system of tribal government and developed the idea of a committee to transact tribal business.
 He believed he earned enough to care for himself and his family and would not accept pay for his work on behalf of the tribe.
 The only gift he ever received from the Kiowa Tribe was a new Model-T Ford in 1927.
 It cost $550.

-Chief Ahpeahtone was a firm believer in education for Kiowas, and he would travel anywhere he could to learn the new modern way of life.